MauroAndretta/AIFootballPredictions/README.md

    python scripts/train_models.py --processed_data_input_dir data/processed --trained_models_output_dir models --metric_choice accuracy --n_splits 10 --voting soft
    ```
 This script processes each CSV file individually, trains several machine learning models, performs hyperparameter tuning, combines the best models into a voting classifier, and saves the trained voting classifier for each league.

+## Upcoming Matches Acquisition

+To acquire the next football matches data and update the team names, run the `acquire_next_matches.py` script:

+    ```bash
+    python scripts/acquire_next_matches.py --get_teams_names_dir data/processed --next_matches_output_file data/next_matches.json
+    ```
+This script will:

+- Fetch the next matches data from the [football-data.org API](https://www.football-data.org/).
+- Read the unique team names from the processed data files.
+- Update the team names in the next matches data using the mapping file.
+    - This step is necessary because the teams' names acquired with the [football-data.org API](https://www.football-data.org/) differ from the teams' names acquired from [football-data.co.uk](https://www.football-data.co.uk/), which've been used to train the ML models.
+- Save the updated next matches to a JSON file.

+## Supported Leagues

+For the moment, the team name mapping has been done manually.
+The predictions currently support the following leagues:

+- *Premier League*: **E0**
+- *Serie A*: **I1**
+- *Ligue 1*: **F1**
+- *La Liga (Primera Division)*: **SP1**
+- *Bundesliga*: **D1**

+For this reason be carful when executing the [data acquisition](#data-acquisition) step.

 ## Contributing